Reducing Autocorrelation Times in Lattice Simulations with Generative Adversarial Networks: Algorithmic Framework

+As mentioned in the last section, gradient flow is also commonly applied to learn the optimal weights of a network.
+In this context, the finite step size $\epsilon$ is called learning rate, and gradients are usually obtained by automatic differentiation.
+For this work, we use the Adam algorithm \cite{Adam}, a particular variant of stochastic gradient descent. \end{itemize}

-\end{itemize} In this way, $S[\phi]$ and $S[G(z')]$ can be matched arbitrarily well, down to the available floating point precision.
+In this manner, $S[\phi]$ and $S[G(z')]$ can be matched arbitrarily well, down to the available floating point precision.
 The action values can then be considered effectively equal for all intents and purposes.
-In principle, this evolution can be performed for any randomly drawn $z$ without the need for repeated sampling until a configuration with $|\varDelta S| < \varDelta S_\textrm{thresh}$ is found.
-This step simply ensures that the distance in the latent space between the initial value for $z$ and the target $z'$ is already small a priori, which speeds up the optimization and avoids the risk of getting stuck in a local minimum of the loss landscape.
-Several possibilities to significantly accelerate this process are discussed in section \ref{sec:concl}.
+In principle, this evolution can be performed for any randomly drawn $z$ without the need for repeated sampling until a configuration with $|\varDelta S| < \varDelta S_\text{thresh}$ is found.
+The additional pre-sampling step simply ensures that the distance in the latent space between the initial value for $z$ and the target $z'$ is already small a priori, which speeds up the evolution and avoids the risk of getting stuck in a local minimum of the loss landscape.
+The specific choice of $\varDelta S_\text{thresh}$, $\epsilon$ as well as the sampling batch size should be determined through a hyperparameter optimization in order to maximize the efficiency.

-After the optimization is complete, $G(z')$ is proposed as new candidate configuration $\phi'$.
-The symmetry of the GAN's selection probability $T_0(\phi'|\phi)$ can be verified numerically.
-Since the action remains unchanged, the total acceptance probability is 1---the sample is accepted automatically and then handed back to the HMC algorithm.
-Hence we can conclude that our proposed method exhibits the same statistical properties as traditional overrelaxation.